-- A. Adequately instruct the Owner's designated representative or representatives in the maintenance, care, and operation of the complete systems installed under this contract. - B. Provide verbal and written instructions to the Owner's representative or representatives by FACTORY PERSONNEL in the care, maintenance, and operation of the equipment and systems. - C. Contractor shall make a DVD video recording of instructions to the Owner while explaining the system so additional personnel may view the instructions at a later date.
-The video recording shall be the property of the Owner.

-- D. The Owner has the option to make a video recording of all instructions.
-Coordinate schedule of instructions to facilitate this recording. - E. The Architect/Engineer shall be notified of the time and place for the verbal instructions to be given to the Owner's representative so that their representative can be present if desirable. - F. Refer to the individual specification sections for minimum hours of instruction time for each system.
+- A. Adequately instruct the Owner's designated representative or representatives in the maintenance, care, and operation of the complete systems installed under this contract. - B. Provide verbal and written instructions to the Owner's representative or representatives by FACTORY PERSONNEL in the care, maintenance, and operation of the equipment and systems. - C. The Owner has the option to make a video recording of all instructions.
+Coordinate schedule of instructions to facilitate this recording. - D. The Architect/Engineer shall be notified of the time and place for the verbal instructions to be given to the Owner's representative so that their representative can be present if desirable. - E. Refer to the individual specification sections for minimum hours of instruction time for each system. - F. Operating Instructions: - 1.
+The Contractor is responsible for all instructions to the Owner and/or Owner's operating staff on the Communications Systems. - 2.

-G. Operating Instructions:

-- 1. The Contractor is responsible for all instructions to the Owner and/or Owner's operating staff on the Communications Systems. - 2.
 If the Contractor does not have Engineers and/or Technicians on staff who can adequately provide the required instructions on system operation, performance, troubleshooting, care and maintenance, they shall include in the bid an adequate amount to reimburse the Owner for the Architect/Engineer to perform these services.